Click here to get information on candidates.

 Curbside Voting is available for persons who can get to the polling place but cannot get inside due to age or a current disability.
 There is a Curbside bell available at each precinct or One Stop voting place; however, if you do not receive service in a timely manner, you may also have someone go into the building and inform the precinct officials that you need a curbside ballot.
 Curbside voting is available the entire time the polls are open from 6:30 am until 7:30 pm on Election Day, and during any One Stop voting hours.

 There is a curbside affidavit that must be completed and signed before a voter can vote a ballot curbside.
 This affidavit affirms that the voter is eligible to vote a curbside ballot.

-Click HERE for an Absentee Voter Request Form
+Click HERE for an Absentee Ballot Request Portal

 Please note, UOCAVA absentee voters are treated differently from normal mail-in absentee voters.
 For more information on UOCAVA absentee voting, please visit the NC State Board of Elections or FCAP websites.

 Voting in person prior to Election Day is allowed as one-stop absentee voting.
 This is also commonly known as “early voting.”
 At dates, locations, and times posted by the County Board of Elections, any registered Sampson County voter may appear at any open one-stop absentee voting location and vote.

 This procedure is offered for both Primary and General Elections.
 One Stop locations and hours vary each Election.
 During one-stop voting, you ARE NOT required to vote in your precinct.